infamousjoeg/conceal/README.md

 `$ conceal -a dockerhub/token`

-To add a secret to Keychain/Keyring, call `conceal` and use the `-a` argument to pass the account name to add.
+To add a secret to Keychain, call `conceal` and use the `-a` argument to pass the account name to add.
 You will be immediately prompted to provide a secret value in a secure manner.

 ### List Summon secrets

 `$ conceal -l`

-To list all secrets associated with Summon in Keychain/Keyring, call `conceal` and use the `-l` argument to list all accounts present.
+To list all secrets associated with Summon in Keychain, call `conceal` and use the `-l` argument to list all accounts present.

 To filter the list further, pipe to `grep` like this `$ conceal -l | grep dockerhub/`.